-These recollections have been the subject of study, and 9/11 provided a once in a lifetime opportunity to understand these phenomena over many subsequent years, with many people, with an event that should be unforgettable.
+These recollections have been the subject of study, and 9/11 provided a once-in-a-lifetime opportunity to understand these phenomena over many subsequent years, with many people, with an event that should be unforgettable.

-Hence, Brian Williams, the former NBC Anchorman, was certain he did something that has been subsequently proven he didn’t do.
+Hence, Brian Williams, the former NBC Anchorman, was sure he did something that has been subsequently proven he didn’t do.
 But if the Hirsh study is correct, this inaccurate recollecting is commonplace as everyone does this.

 Some Sketchy Recollections

 All this is to say when it comes to remembering the Chief and my flashbulb moments with him.
 I wholeheartedly admit that my recollection of them is highly suspect if scrutinized for accuracy.

 For example, I’m not sure if, as a kid, he regularly had me run into the liquor store to get him two packs of cigarettes and a racing form.
 It might have happened.
 Or maybe it’s something I imagined.
 It may have happened once or dozens of times.
 I can’t say for sure.
 And, if I am honest here, I don’t care if it’s true.
 It’s a great story.
 A dad is having his 8-year-old son run into the liquor store.
 It’s a bit naughty.
 And the racing form is a colorful detail.
 Mostly, though, it sounds like something Chief would do.
 And everyone who knew him well knew he loved the ponies.
 It’s plausible this happened.

 I am sure Chief introduced me to other naughty things like the racing form and its associated daily doubles, trifectas, and handicaps.
 Tony’s barbershop also had a giant stack of playboy magazines featuring girls, ironically with vast piles of their own.